m-lab/website/_posts/blog/2019-07-30-global-pilot-entry.md

 machines.
 First we started in New York and Los Angeles.
 In July we added two more sites in Mumbai, and Amsterdam.
-From these trials, we’ve found that performance matches or exceeds the current software stack, and success frequence for NDT clients has improved for browser-based clients while remaining compatible with most earlier NDT clients.
+From these trials, we’ve found that performance matches or exceeds the current software stack, and success rate for NDT clients has improved for browser-based clients while remaining compatible with most earlier NDT clients.
 Based on these measurements, we are launching the new software stack to [one third of the production platform][3]{:target="_blank"}.